 Take these steps into consideration when estimating the time it will take you to prepare your response, whether it is in writing, in person, or both.

-Whether meeting in person or responding in writing, you need to provide the instructor with a detailed explanation of your side of the story, including how the information in question came about, and your line of thinking in preparing the work the way you did.
+Whether meeting in person or responding in writing, you need to provide the instructor with a detailed explanation of your perspective, including how the information in question came about, and your line of thinking in preparing the work the way you did.
 If relevant, provide copies of earlier drafts of your work and other documentation.
 If you meet in person, you may also choose to prepare something in writing to leave with the instructor, along with copies of drafts and other relevant documentation.

-To accompany you to the meeting, you may invite an advisor such as a friend, advocate, or legal support person of your choice.
+To accompany you to the meeting, you may invite a support person such as a friend, advisor, or legal support person of your choice.
+The support person cannot be directly involved in the case.
 Please let the instructor know in advance if a support person will be with you at the meeting.
-The support person’s role is to provide emotional support, not to answer questions or advocate on your behalf.
+The support personās role is to provide emotional support, not to answer questions or advocate on your behalf.
 You can ask for a break in the meeting to talk to your support person in private.

 In some cases, the instructor may invite the Chair of Undergraduate Studies, or other departmental delegate, to chair the meeting and provide guidance on the procedures related to departures from academic integrity.